19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 The left-hand side of the preceding equation represents the energy input, and the right-hand side represents the energy output.
 The energy input, in this case, comes from the rate of heat transfer to the fluid , the rate of mechanical work being done on the fluid

-(such as through a shaft driven from outside of the system by an engine or other powerplant), and any work done by the pressure forces.
+(such as through a shaft driven from outside of the system by a pump), as well as any work done by the pressure forces.

-In such a system, the mass flow through the system is conserved (mass inside the system is constant if the flow is steady), so on the basis of per unit mass then Eq.
-18 becomes
+In such a system, the mass flow through the system is conserved (mass inside the system is constant if the flow is steady), so based on per unit mass, which means dividing the terms in the equations through by , then Eq.
+20 becomes

 (21)